-The Maryland Non-Disclosure Agreement (“Confidentiality Agreement”) is a contract used for securing two (2) or more parties under an agreement that ensures secretive information is not shared with third (3rd) parties.
-Situations in which drafting and signing NDAs are common, include potential business mergers, the hiring of new employees, keeping patient’s health information secret, and for ensuring newly developed technology is kept out of competitor’s hands.
+Situations in which drafting and signing an NDA is common include potential business mergers, the hiring of new employees, keeping patient’s health information secret, and for ensuring newly developed technology is kept out of competitor’s hands.

-NDAs come in two (2) types, bilateral and unilateral.
-An agreement is bilateral if there is only one (1) party sharing secrets.
-It is unilateral when both parties are sharing information with each other.
-The form offered for free can be either depending on the option that is checked.
+The form is a combination of a bilateral and unilateral contract.
+An agreement is unilateral if there is only one (1) party sharing secrets.
+It is unilateral if both parties will be sharing information with each other.